Lead Time for Changes – DORA metrics

 • delivery organisations at an early stage of Agile DevOps maturity

-• large-scale delivery capabilities with distributed teams (onshore, offshore, contractor, inhouse) and potentially a higher turnover of engineering talent
+• large-scale delivery capabilities with distributed teams (onshore, offshore, contractor, inhouse) and potentially a higher turnover of engineering talents

 • teams involved in strategically critical software delivery projects